Blindness Disability Lawyer in AZ

 Blindness is severe or complete vision impairment.
 Types of eye problems that may qualify for disability are:

-• Cataracts: Cloudiness, fogginess or loss of transparency on the eye lens
+• Cataracts: Cloudiness, fogginess, or loss of transparency on the eye lens

 • Glaucoma: Damage to the optic nerve and retinal nerve, causing slow loss of vision